ludw1gj/viewer-go/README.md

 ### Configuration File - config.json
 The file is a JSON file which contains two 32 byte length keys used for cookies.
 If not found on app startup, it will be created automatically in the current directory.
+The default file is config.json unless you used the `-configFile` flag to specify a different value.

 Example config.json:
 ```